nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 events should you need to have them.

 **Notice**
-> For the lesson number and lesson type, follow the format as displayed on NUSMods.
+> For the lesson number and lesson type, follow the EXACT format as displayed on NUSMods.
 >
 > ~~**BAD** example~~: `add -m CS2100 -n 2 -l TUT`
 >